In this article, you will learn everything about one of the best ways to get deeper insights into your audience — Customer Profiling.

 So, now you have grouped your customers, and it’s time to turn them into profiles.

-There are different tools to digitize customer data and transform it into customer profiles that are always at hand.
+There are different tools to digitize customer data and transform it into profiles that are always at hand.
 Some even have generators that select the most suitable name and picture that fit your persona’s criteria.
-Here, we’ll use the UXPressia platform to build a customer profile online.
+Here, we’ll use the UXPressia platform to build a customer profile template online.

 There are more sections to use inside the UXPressia CJM tool.
 It’s up to you whether to describe your customer’s previous experience, their current environment, or a scenario to put them in.
 Each section is customizable, so feel free to create a unique information block that makes sense in your particular case.

-When the customer profile is ready, you can always broaden or optimize it.
-Don’t forget to update the created customer profile with time to capture the up-to-date situation.
+When the customer profile template is ready, you can always broaden or optimize it.
+Don’t forget to update the created profile with time to capture the up-to-date situation.
 Share the result with your colleagues and invite them to cooperate.

-So, now you know how to build an actionable customer profile, what approaches are best to use and why, and how to combine different methods.
+So, now you know how to build an actionable consumer profile, what approaches are best to use and why, and how to combine different methods.
 It will not only help you run successful marketing campaigns but create relevant content and develop your product or service in the right direction.

 For more inspiration material, check out UXPressia’s ready-to-use templates.
 Happy mapping!